DomFord/ccgr-website/content/authors/Hanna Wirman/_index.md

 ---
 # Display name
-title: Sebastian Risi
+title: Hanna Wirman

 # Username (this should match the folder name)
 authors:
-- Sebastian Risi
+- Hanna Wirman

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor
+role: Associate Professor

 # Organizations/Affiliations
 organizations: